 Usually not, especially if your surgery is performed in the morning or early afternoon; the later the surgery is completed, the more likely you will require an over-night stay in hospital.
-Laterjet procedures more commonly require a one-night stay.

 Who will monitor my wound and remove stiches?